yozuk/yozuk-docs/content/docs/faq/_index.md

 ## Natural Language Processing

-### Does Yozuk use AIaaS (Artificial Intelligence as a service) such as Amazon Lex or Google Cloud NLP?
+### Does Yozuk use AIaaS (Artificial Intelligence as a Service) such as Amazon Lex or Google Cloud NLP?

 No, it doesn’t.
 Yozuk has the internal NLP engine.